-A parent with an adverse credit history can qualify for a PLUS Loan by securing an endorser who doesn't have an adverse credit history.
+A parent with an adverse credit history may instead secure an endorser without an adverse credit history in order to qualify for a PLUS Loan.
 The endorser for this purpose may not be the dependent student for whom the parent is borrowing.
-Instead of securing an endorser, a parent may appeal a determination of adverse credit history to the lender by documenting extenuating circumstances.
+Instead of securing an endorser, a parent may instead appeal a determination of adverse credit history to the lender by documenting extenuating circumstances.
 The lender has the final decision on whether or not to make a loan to the parent.